BY KATE HUNTER

 To offset these duties, there are a lot of benefits in being an eldest – for a while you had your parents to yourself, you get all the new clothes, rode in stroller free of crusty dried banana smear.
 Possibly you stayed up a bit later and there will invariably be more photos of you in the family album.

-Similarly, if you’re you’re down the birth order, the rules often become more lax.
+Similarly, if you’re down the birth order, the rules often become more lax.
 My youngest was watching Harry Potter at age 4 and got Barbecue Shapes to shut her up so I could help her sister make a model of Uluru.

 I know some families work extremely hard to make sure every child is treated equally.
 They ensure every kid receives the same number of Christmas presents, plays an equal number of sports.
 One family I know counts the chips on dinner plates to avoid accusations of favoritism and save on therapy down the track.